Ever Hear the One About The Three Blind Men and an Elephant?

 Number 2 is that I write about gear, and the best way to write about gear is to actually use it.

-Sometimes I'll break my own rule and write about something I haven't spent time with because I think it's important, newsworthy, and/or you'd enjoy reading it.
+Sometimes I'll break my own rule and write about something I haven't spent time with because I think it's important, newsworthy, and/or you'd enjoy reading it - and I believe I can make a contribution to your thinking.

-Even more occasionally -- since it's my own hard cash -- I'll buy a piece of gear myself.
-Which means it's really, really great AND I can see the economic value in it for my business (like the DJI Phantom 3 Professional 4K or the RØDElink Filmmaker Kit).
+Even more occasionally -- since it's my own hard cash and I’d go broke if I bought everything I evaluated -- I'll buy a piece of gear myself.
+Which means it's really, really great AND I can see the economic value in it for my business (like the Panasonic GH5 or the RØDElink Filmmaker Kit).

 Does this color my judgement?
 I'd like to think it doesn't; I work to make sure it doesn't.